 The product goes on, you guessed it, purple — a bold, somewhat-alarming violet that will stain your bathtub if it dries — but rinses out clear.
-For about five minutes in between, that pigment works to neutralize those brassy shades with its magical, opposite-end-of-the-color-wheel powers, explains hairstylist Susan Monahan of Warren-Tricomi Salon.
+For about five minutes in between, that pigment works to neutralize those brassy shades with its magical, opposite-end-of-the-color-wheel powers, explained hairstylist Susan Monahan of Warren-Tricomi Salon.

 And get this: It works.
 While an over-the-counter product can't replicate the nuanced work of a skilled colorist, it can help keep that blond shade bright for months, helping you stretch out the time between salon visits.

-"It's great for cutting the brassiness in blond hair, especially in city areas where there tend to be a lot of mineral and rust buildup in water," celebrity colorist Ryan Pearl of Cutler Soho salon tells TODAY.
+"It's great for cutting the brassiness in blond hair, especially in city areas where there tend to be a lot of mineral and rust buildup in water," celebrity colorist Ryan Pearl of Cutler Soho salon told TODAY.

 But it's not just for blondes.
-It can also be used to touch up highlights, keep trendy pastels looking crisp, or give grays (natural or otherwise) those chic blue undertones.
+It can also be used to touch up highlights, keep trendy pastels looking crisp or give grays (natural or otherwise) those chic blue undertones.

 So, what's the catch?
 Well, there is the aforementioned tub staining, so be sure to clean up quickly.
-Plus, "covering an entire head of hair in the shower with a stain is tricky," Monahan explains to TODAY.
+Plus, "covering an entire head of hair in the shower with a stain is tricky," Monahan explained to TODAY.
 "Most people don't add enough shampoo to really coat every hair."

 With that, here as some purple shampoos to try.
 Let us know how it goes!